Collins-01/Rechord/README.md

-# Food Delivery UI.
+# Rechord.
-A food delivery UI, built with flutter.
+A flutter application that allows you record audio/sound.

 ## Tools
 - record `library for recording`